Prerequisites

 Certificate or provisioning profile mismatch

 Ensure your distribution certificate matches the provisioning profile, and both match the bundle ID.
-Regenerate in the Apple Developer portal if needed.
+Regenerate in the Certificates tab or upload matching assets.

 Build fails